salimhb/blood-bank/posts/2012-02-15-railslove-proudly-annouces-railslove-university.markdown

 <a href="http://blog.railslove.com/wp-content/uploads/2012/02/Railslove-Workshops1.jpg"><img src="http://blog.railslove.com/wp-content/uploads/2012/02/Railslove-Workshops1.jpg" alt="" title="Rails from Scratch Team" width="500" height="334" class="aligncenter size-full wp-image-1238" /></a>

-As a motivation to go further and because we like a little competition all workshop participants were invited to a coding challenge, endowed with a 50 &acirc;?&not; amazon.de voucher.
+As a motivation to go further and because we like a little competition all workshop participants were invited to a coding challenge, endowed with a 50 € amazon.de voucher.
 All in all we had a great time and so did our trainees.
 Here's what <a href="https://twitter.com/timmes">Tim Czubayko</a> said about it:

 <blockquote>One workshop.
 Three speakers.
 And a lot of interesting hands-on parts.
 The "Ruby on Rails from Scratch" workshop showed that test-driven development is a lot more fun than I've expected.
 With this workshop I'm up with all the advanced basics of Rub on Rails programming.</blockquote>